SeidSmatti/SimpleWhisper/README.md

 A user-friendly transcription tool using the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) library, optimizing [Whisper](https://github.com/openai/whisper) models performance for CPU and GPU transcribing.

-## Motivation

 SimpleWhisper was developed as part of the [LaCAS Project](https://lacas.inalco.fr/le-projet-lacas) for [INALCO](https://www.inalco.fr/) (Institut National des Langues et Civilisations Orientales).

- The primary motivation behind this project is to simplify the usage of the Whisper model by creating an accessible GUI, making advanced transcription technology available to a wider audience without requiring extensive technical knowledge.

 ## Method and Results